Home / Home Loans / Stamp duty calculator VI…

 It’s worth noting that you may be eligible for certain exemptions and concessions which can affect the price you pay.
 You should do your own independent research on any exemption or concession you think you might be eligible for.

-In Victoria, stamp duty is payable for various property types.
+In Victoria, stamp duty is payable for various types of property.
 You typically pay stamp duty if you purchase, acquire or otherwise become an owner of property in any way, such as through a lease, trust or gift.
-Stamp duty is payable on:⁵
+For example, stamp duty is payable on:3

 You may be eligible for a stamp duty exemption or concession in Victoria as a first home buyer.
-The Victorian Government doesn’t require stamp duty for first home buyers on homes valued at $600,000 or less, and offers a concession for properties worth $600,000-$750,000.⁷
+As of July 2017, the Victorian Government has scrapped stamp duty for eligible first home buyers on new and existing homes valued at $600,000 or less,5 and offers a concession for properties worth $600,000-$750,000.

 Similar to how stamp duty is normally calculated, the first home buyer duty concession is applied on a sliding scale.
 The closer the value of your property is to $600,000, the bigger a stamp duty concession you receive.
 This stamp duty concession applies to new homes, established homes and vacant land.

-The table below demonstrates how much you’d save on stamp duty with the first home buyer duty concession, with a principal place of residence concession, at a range of different property prices.
+The table below demonstrates how much you’d save on stamp duty with the first home buyer duty concession, with a principal place of residence concession, at a range of different dutiable values.5

 Dutiable value ($) | Normal duty ($) | Duty after concession ($) |